David-Ols/BugTracker/README.md

 # BugTracker

 BugTracker is web application for tracking bugs.
-It uses VUEjs on the presentation layer, and backend is done on .Net 6.
+It uses VUEjs on the presentation layer, and backend is built on .Net 6.

 ## Frontend Setup